- Beautiful and historic accommodation at every stop

-- Relaxing cruises on glorious Halong Bay and the Mekong Delta
+- Cruise in comfort around Ha Long Bay and the Mekong Delta

 One of the most positive legacies of Vietnam's turbulent history is the elegant colonial architecture that still graces the boulevards that were laid out in the French Indochina-era.
 Many of the remaining buildings have been converted into stylish period accommodation, and it is with these as our luxurious base that we will set out to explore the length and breadth of this diverse and fascinating country.

 Our journey commences in the modern, energetic hub of southern Vietnam, in Ho Chi Minh City, and journeys north to a grand conclusion in the nation's capital, Hanoi.
 Along the way we explore the country's finest cultural and scenic highlights; the imperial capital of Hue and the ancient trading port of Hoi An, one of Asia's most relaxed and characterful destinations.
 We confront more recent history at the Cu Chi Tunnels near Ho Chi Minh City, and pay a visit to the revered leader's mausoleum in Hanoi, where locals still mass to pay their respects.
 We travel overnight by train to witness the stacked rice terraces of Sapa stretching to the skyline, and visit the minority groups who reside still throughout the mountains, and whose ancestors created these remarkable feats of early engineering.